Rowdy Tellez: International career

 Tellez played for Mexico in the 2023 World Baseball Classic (WBC) as a designated hitter, slashing .280/.333/.440 with one home run and five RBI.
 Tellez was also invited to play for Team Israel, as he and his mother were Jewish.
 He chose Mexico for various reasons, including logistical ones—the paperwork was all in order, and Mexico was in the pool that played in Phoenix, close to the Brewers’ spring training home, while Israel trained and played in Florida.
+Mexico had offered Tellez a spot on their 2017 WBC roster, but he declined, focusing on making the Blue Jays' major league roster.

-Mexico offered Tellez a spot on their 2017 WBC roster, but he declined, focusing on making the Blue Jays' major league roster.
+Tellez returned to Mexico for the 2026 WBC, batting 1-for-9 with two walks.

 Personal life

 Tellez's mother, Lori, was diagnosed with stage IV melanoma in late 2016 and later battled brain cancer.
 She died on August 18, 2018, just over two weeks before his major league debut.

 Tellez is Jewish.
 By the end of 2022, he was third in career home run frequency among Jewish major leaguers, hitting a home run every 17.46 at bats, trailing Hall of Famer Hank Greenberg and All-Star Joc Pederson.
 By the end of 2025, his home run rate dropped to every 19.4 plate appearances, worse than MVP Ryan Braun.

 Tellez is of Mexican descent through his father.
 His paternal grandfather, John, played baseball in Mexico and Colorado.
 Tellez has a sister.

 Tellez started riding dirt bikes when he was three years old but, due to his size, switched to baseball when he was 10.
 He also enjoys hunting and fishing.

 During one year in high school, teammate Derek Hill lived with Tellez's family.

 Tellez served as the officiant at former Toronto teammate Danny Jansen’s wedding in 2022.